 For that reason, Richardson carries an ample supply of crankbaits in crawfish colors and some in shad patterns.
 If the water is stained, he includes crankbaits in chartreuse.
 He also adds jigs to his arsenal.
 But he maintains that crankbaits are better for winter bass.

 Richardson does most of his cranking with 6 1/2- to 7-foot, medium-action Shimano rods and matching reels spooled with 10-pound monofilament.

 “I use a slow-retrieve reel with a 5.3:1 gear ratio for less-aggressive, cold-water bass, “ he said.

 Typically, Kerr Lake experiences a winter drawdown of 4 to 6 feet.
 This exposes numerous rock formations, much to the benefit of fishermen.
 There’s little joy idling along its 850 miles of shoreline in search of rocks in the bitter cold.

-This year, finding rocks visually might be more challenging if the lake remains high.
+Some years, finding rocks visually is more challenging if the lake remains high.

 “As long as the lake doesn’t flood, the bass fishing should be good,” said Richardson.
 He said winter catches usually consist of bass running from 2 to 4 pounds.
 And anglers always have the chance for quality fish up to 6 pounds.